nrao/adc5g_devel/doc/Readme.md

 Now, run some experimental trials on just one roach board using _adc\_calibration.py_.
 This will help you determine whether the test tone is setup properly.
 Use the default settings for this script so that results are not written to the <roachname>-adc.conf file.
 You can use the -d option for writing the various output files to a different directory if you want to manage all the files better.

-Once you are confident that calibrating a single roach board for specific conditions (bof, clockrate) is working, try running _adc\_all\_calibraitons.py_ for a single roach board, writting the results to the roachname-adc.conf file.
+Once you are confident that calibrating a single roach board for specific conditions (bof, clockrate) is working, try running _adc\_all\_calibrations.py_ for a single roach board, writting the results to the roachname-adc.conf file.
 This may take a few minutes.
 If this looks good, go ahead and run the same script for all your roach boards.

+## Examples
+cd into working directory

+   * cd adc5g_devel

+check that you are running python 2.7

+  * python --version

+make a temporary directory to store output files

+  * mkdir tmp

+make sure your roach and synthisizer are on the network

+  * ping 'roach_name'
+  * ping 'synth_ip_address'

+run a test run on one roach, computing the mmcms, ogps, and inls for just one bof and clockrate (defaults).
+Here's where you make sure your test tone is at the right frequency and amplitude, etc.  Run more then once if need be.

+  * python adc_calibration.py -r 'roach_name' -g 'synth_ip_address' -d tmp

+run a test run on one roach, but testing all bof and clockrates needed, and writing the results to the 'roach_name'-adc.conf file.

+  * mkdir conf
+  * cp 'path to conf file' conf/.
+  * python adc_all_calibrations.py -r 'roach_name' -g 'synth_ip_address' -d tmp -c conf

+finally, run the full calibration for all your roaches

+  * python adc_all_calibrations.py -r 'roach_name_1','roach_name_2','roach_name_N' -g 'synth_ip_address' -d tmp -c conf

 # Details